-Line 32 - Enter your distributive share of subtractions passed through to you by a partnership, trust, or estate in which you were either a partner or a beneficiary.
-Do not include any amounts passed through that are reflected on Illinois Schedule 1299-A. Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1065.
+Line 32 - Enter your distributive share of subtractions passed through to you by a partnership, S corporation, trust, or estate.
+Do not include any amounts passed through that are reflected on Illinois Schedule 1299-A. Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1120-ST.

-=Note The partnership or S corporation is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.
+=Note→ The partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.

 Schedule K-1-P or K-1-T you received.
-Do not report amounts you reported to your partners on the Schedules K-1-P you issued to them.
+Do not report amounts you reported to your shareholders on the Schedules K-1-P you issued to them.
 Do not attach copies of Schedules K-1-P you issued to your partners or shareholders.
 You should keep copies of these schedules in your records.

 Line 33 - Enter the subtraction amount calculated on the 2014 Illinois Schedule M, Step 3, Line 34.
-Attach a copy of Illinois Schedule M to your Form IL-1065.
+Attach a copy of Illinois Schedule M to your Form IL-1120-ST.